Utah Administrative Code

 "Extraordinary Circumstances" means factors not normally incident to or foreseeable during an administrative proceeding.
 It includes circumstances beyond a party's control that normal prudence and experience could not foresee, anticipate or provide for.

-"File" means to submit a document, grievance, petition, or other paper to the CSRO as prescribed by these rules.
-The term "file" includes faxing and E-mailing.
+"File" means to submit a document, grievance, or other written, printed, or electronic information to the CSRO as prescribed by these rules.

-"Filing Date" means the day that a document, grievance, petition, or other paper is recorded as having been received by the CSRO.
+"Filing Date" means the day that a document, grievance, petition, or other paper is recorded as received by the CSRO.

-"Grievance Procedures" mean the grievance and appeal procedures codified at Sections 67-19a-101 through 67-19a-406 and promulgated through this rule.
+"Grievance Procedures" mean the grievance and appeal procedures codified at Sections 67-19a-101 through 67-19a-501 and promulgated through this rule.

-"Grievant" means the person or party advancing one or more issues as a petitioner through these grievance procedures to the evidentiary/step 4 level.
+"Grievant" means the person or party advancing one or more issues as a petitioner through these grievance procedures.

 "Group Grievance" means a grievance submitted and signed by two or more aggrieved employees.
 The term does not include "class action."